 Agricultural levies

 The EU has a Common Agricultural Policy (CAP).
 This maintains fixed prices for agricultural products within the EU, usually above those of the world market.
-The aim is to protect EU farmers from prices changes on the world market.
-In addition to normal custom duties, the EU collects variable import levies on agricultural products.
+The aim is to protect EU farmers from price changes on the world market.
+In addition to normal customs duties, the EU collects variable import levies on agricultural products.

-The CAP is under a so-called midt term review.
-Recent reforms have changed support for products into support for agricultural land.
-Price subsidies are negotiated internationally in WTO.
+The CAP is under review.
+Recent reforms have changed support for products into support based on the amount of agricultural land, taking into account previous levels of farm production.
+Price subsidies are negotiated internationally in the WTO.

 Links